Running okay when pregnant?

 Can I run when I am pregnant?

-Exercising during pregnancy helps to increase endurance, muscle strength, and energy levels.
-It also helps to soothe and prevent back pain and cramping, and helps to deliver oxygen to the fetus.
-For these reasons, medical providers usually advise that pregnant women engage in at least 30 minutes of physical activity every day.
-However, there are some requirements that come along with your workout: make sure to drink lots of water to remain cool and hydrated, and do not exercise to the point of exhaustion.
-Allow yourself plenty of time to rest and refuel between workouts, and stop exercising immediately if you experience dizziness, chest or abdominal pain, or vaginal bleeding.
+Being active during pregnancy helps to increase endurance, muscle strength, blood flow, and energy levels.
+It also helps to soothe and prevent back pain and cramping and helps to deliver oxygen to the fetus.
+For these reasons, medical professionals usually advise those who are healthy and not experiencing a complicated pregnancy to engage in at least 150 minutes of physical activity every week.
+However, there are some tips and considerations that come with any workout while with child:

 - Stay hydrated.
 Make sure to drink lots of water to remain cool and hydrated, and avoid exerting yourself to the point of exhaustion.